-- Applicants must demonstrate their capacity to apply cultural leadership in newsroom.
-This does not mean you have to have a managerial role or a formal leadership position – it is about demonstrating your capacity to inspire, positively influence or capture the imagination of those around you.
+- Applicants must demonstrate their capacity to apply cultural leadership in the newsroom.
+This does not mean they have to have a managerial role or a formal leadership position – it is about demonstrating their capacity to inspire, positively influence or capture the imagination of those around you.

 - The applicant must be available to attend all three retreats.
 This includes permission from their manager to take time out of the newsroom for professional development.